iandouglas/ini-to-cardcannon/_output/book_club/stories.md

 - must use PostgreSQL
 - all controller and model code must be tested via feature tests and model tests, respectively
 - must use some amount of HTML and CSS layout
-- must deploy project to Heroku
+- must deploy project to Heroku, do this early!

 ## Not Allowed